lee-donghyun/router2/README.md

 - `navigate`: A function to navigate to a different route.
 - `pathname`: The path of the current location.
 - `params`: An object representing the URL parameters and search parameters.

+## Contributing

+Feel free to contribute to this project by submitting issues and pull requests.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.